The VPN marketplace is a huge place, and it can be a struggle to find the best VPN that suits your needs, especially if you’re new to VPNs.

 If you’re after a good VPN, you more than likely want a service that can get you to through geo-blocks to content you want but can’t currently access.

 Unfortunately, if you’re looking for a wide array of servers, BolehVPN may not be the right fit.
-It only has 35 servers in 12 countries: Canada, France, Germany, Japan, Luxembourg, Malaysia, Netherlands, Singapore, Sweden, Switzerland, United Kingdom, and the USA.
+It only has 35 servers in 12 countries including: Canada, France, Germany, Japan, Luxembourg, Malaysia, Netherlands, Singapore, Sweden, Switzerland, United Kingdom, and the USA.

 Their locations are spread out globally, meaning, there’s a fair chance BolehVPN might still give you what you need.